MarkPearlCoZa/Blog_General/_posts/2016-05-27-Dealing-with-change.md

 Biggest challenges in creating change are:

 1) Afraid I might hurt my reputation/career
-2) My boss is resistant to most new ideas
+2) My colleagues are resistant to most new ideas
-3) Unclear how decisions really get mane
+3) Unclear how decisions really get made
-4) My ideas go against the culture of my organization I hate dealing with conflict and controversy
+4) My ideas go against the culture of my organization
 5) Working through approval processes makes me crazy
+6) I hate dealing with conflict and controversy

 ## 6 reasons people say NO to change
-1) It’s just not that important
+1) It’s just not that important to them
-2) I can’t understand what the “it” is
+2) They can’t understand what the “it” is
 3) Bad timing
-4) Uncertainty makes me nervous
+4) Uncertainty makes them nervous
-5) I don’t like the idea and can’t tell you
+5) They don’t like the idea and can’t tell you
-6) I love the way things are
+6) They love the way things are

 ### Bad Rebel
 - Complain